 If you are using a dial-up connection, connect a telephone line to the modem connector on your computer and to the telephone wall jack before you set up your Internet connection.
-If you are using a DSL or cable modem connection, contact your ISP for setup instructions.
+If you are using a DSL, cable, or satellite modem connection, contact your ISP or cellular telephone service for setup instructions.